muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T139A)
+- Fix: Merged axis list was incorrect if the device had skipped axes.
+- Fix: Latched axes that had mappings would not execute in some situations.

 ### (m76T138)
 - New: if a control key is held down on the keyboard as GEX starts, GEX will **not** auto-load the last profile.
 Same as -np command line option.
 - Optimization: repeaters will self hook/unhook based on visibility and track themselves.